Last-ditch talks with Russia on key Cold War nuke treaty have failed

 The United States and Russia announced Thursday that they had failed to reconcile their differences over a Cold War-era nuclear pact, something some experts warn could spark a new arms race in Europe.

-The U.S. accuses Russia of violating the Intermediate Nuclear Forces Treaty — or INF Treaty — which was signed in 1987 and bans all land-based missiles with a ranges between 310 and 3,400 miles.
+The U.S. accuses Russia of violating the Intermediate Nuclear Forces Treaty — or INF Treaty — which was signed in 1987 and bans all land-based missiles with a range of 310 to 3,400 miles.

 Moscow denies this and accuses Washington of violating the treaty.

-In December, the Trump administration warned Russia that it would walk away from the INF Treaty if it did not comply by Feb.
+In December, the Trump administration warned Russia that it would walk away from the treaty if it did not comply by Feb.
 2 — this Saturday.

-Both sides have been meeting at a summit in Beijing, but Russia's Deputy Foreign Minister Sergei Ryabkov on Thursday said the talks had failed.
+Both sides have been meeting in Beijing, but Russia's Deputy Foreign Minister Sergei Ryabkov on Thursday said the talks had failed.

 Trump announces intention to scrap nuclear weapon agreement with RussiaOct.
 22, 201801:01

-His U.S. counterpart, Andrea Thompson, under-secretary of state for arms control and international security affairs, said Washington will likely announce the suspension of the INF Treaty in the coming days.
+His U.S. counterpart, Andrea Thompson, undersecretary of state for arms control and international security affairs, said Washington will most likely announce the suspension of the INF Treaty in the coming days.

 "The Russians still aren't in acknowledgment that they are in violation of the treaty," she told Reuters.